-We found 13 family medicine practitioners who accept Medicare near Prairie Du Sac, WI.
+We found 12 family medicine practitioners who accept Medicare near Prairie Du Sac, WI.

-Dr. Maribeth Baker's specialty is family medicine.
-She is an in-network provider for Medicare insurance.
-She is a graduate of the University of Wisconsin School of Medicine and Public Health.
+Dr. Maribeth Baker works as a family practitioner in Sauk City, WI.
+Dr. Baker takes Medicare insurance.
+She attended medical school at the University of Wisconsin School of Medicine and Public Health.

-Dr. Miles Morgan specializes in family medicine.
-He is an in-network provider for Medicare insurance.
-Dr. Morgan graduated from the University of Wisconsin School of Medicine and Public Health.
+Dr. Miles Morgan is a Prairie Du Sac, WI physician who specializes in family medicine.
+Dr. Morgan is a graduate of the University of Wisconsin School of Medicine and Public Health.
+He accepts Medicare insurance.

 Currently in medical care in the United States, there are four main primary care specialties: family medicine, internal medicine, pediatrics, and geriatrics.
 Internal medicine is primary care for adults, pediatrics is primary care for children and infants, and geriatrics is primary care for seniors.
 Family medicine, the broadest specialty, is primary care for all ages.

 A family medicine physician is a medical ‘home base’ for patients.
 They treat all ages, all sexes, all organs, and all diseases.
 They can see every member of the family, from birth through old age.
 This allows family medicine doctors to develop long-term relationships with their patients and to understand how their patients’ role in the family affects their health.
 They can provide check-ups, immunizations, screening services, gynecological exams and obstetric care, routine health care, and health counseling.
 When more specialized care is needed, a family medicine doctor can refer their patients to appropriate specialists.
 They can become educators and advocates for their patients in the sometimes overwhelming health care system.

 As health care changes in this country, family medicine is a growing specialty for families and individuals who are seeking more personalized health care and a more personal relationship with their physician.